Are You One of the Millions Affected?

 Imbalances in Serotonin, Dopamine, Norepinephrine and GABA are often involved in cases of PMDD (pre-menstrual dysphoric disorder) and severe PMS.

-In addition to offering a suite of 14 tests, ZRT is the only lab to provide a standard 24-hour picture of neurotransmitter function – giving a more accurate assessment of individual neurochemistry.
+ZRT is the only lab to offer a 24-hour equivalent in four easy collections – resulting in a more accurate assessment of individual neurochemistry.

 ZRT’s dried urine method offers a discreet, at-home testing alternative and eliminates the hassles of all-day jug urine collection.
 Patients collect urine on a filter strip up to four times during the day.
 Dried strips are shelf-stable for 30 days and easy to mail back to the lab for analysis.